icidasset/elm-proofread/README.md

 )
 ```

-_Note: The Elm REPL can locate an `elm.json` file if the current working-directory is a sub directory of the Elm project._
+<small>_Note: The Elm REPL can locate an elm.json file if
+the current working-directory is a sub directory of the Elm project._</small>